craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/principle-stacks.md

 I don’t have much interest in either of those.
 What I want is to get to the heart of what the person I’m talking to is *for* that informs their opinions on the issues of the day.

-But, that’s a conversation with mutual give and take that needs long stretches of time and a willingness to engage.
+But, that’s a conversation with mutual give and take that typically needs long stretches of time and a willingness to engage.
 Even if the other person is open to it and free to spend the time, it takes a lot of emotional and intellectual effort.
 So, nine times out of ten I change the subject or keep my mouth shut.
 Which also doesn’t make me feel great.

 ## Stack 'em